 Australia v New Zealand 3rd Test scoreboard

-Scoreboard after the opening day in the third Test between New Zealand and Australia at the Sydney Cricket Ground on Friday: Australia 1st innings
+Scoreboard after the second day in the third Test between New Zealand and Australia at the Sydney Cricket Ground on Saturday: Australia 1st innings (overnight 283-3)

 D. Warner c de Grandhomme b Wagner 45 J. Burns c Taylor b de Grandhomme 18

-M. Labuschagne not out 130 S. Smith c Taylor b de Grandhomme 63
+M. Labuschagne c & b Astle 215 S. Smith c Taylor b de Grandhomme 63

+M. Wade b Somerville 22 T. Head c Watling b Henry 10

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)